2027 AFC Asian Cup

 The 2027 AFC Asian Cup will be the 19th edition of the AFC Asian Cup, the quadrennial international men's football championship of Asia organised by the Asian Football Confederation (AFC).
 The tournament will involve 24 national teams after the expansion in 2019.
 It will be held in Saudi Arabia from 7 January to 5 February 2027.

 The tournament will return to its usual four-year cycle, after the 2023 edition was postponed to 2024 due to the removal of China as hosts and high summer temperatures in Qatar.
+It will also be the final edition to take place in odd-numbered years, with the tournament switching back to even-numbered years (as was the case from 1956 to 2004) from the 2032 edition onwards.

-Qatar are the two-time defending champions.
+Qatar are the two-time defending champions, having won their first two titles in 2019 and 2023.

 Host selection

 AFC confirmed the list of member associations expressed their interests to host 2027 Asian Cup before the 30 June 2020 deadline, and they gave their necessary letters of undertaking in November.
 On 17 October 2022, the AFC Executive Committee announced that the host of the 2027 AFC Asian Cup would be chosen by the AFC Congress at its next meeting on 1 February 2023 in Manama, Bahrain.
-However, India, one of the last two bidders, withdrew on 5 December leaving Saudi Arabia as the only remaining bidder.
+However, India, one of the last two bidders, withdrew on 5 December, leaving Saudi Arabia as the only remaining bidder.
 On 1 February, the AFC confirmed that Saudi Arabia won the bid and will host the tournament for the first time.

 Venues

-Eight stadiums in three host cities will be used to play the tournament: